jirenmaa/twitter-clone/README.md

 ## About The Project

-this is an experimental project that I choose to learning more about frontend and backend and how they work together.
+This is an experimental project that I choose to learn more about frontend and backend development and how they interact.

 ## Built With